 The lazy solution: Use this Pixlr template!

 We’ve created a simple template for Pixlr if you want it.
 It’s a .pxd file, which is the native file format for Pixlr Editor.
 Just customize this template in Pixlr with your name or logo and save it to your Pixlr Library.
 It has a layer for a logo and a layer for text, and you can easily customize the text or hide what you don’t need.
 Pull this file up whenever you want to create a watermarked photo.
 I’ve deliberately made the canvas large so you can paste photos into it and crop out the extra bits, but the file itself is still pretty small (~50K).
-You can download it here.
+You can download this Pixlr Editor Watermark Template and start protecting your images.

 Watermarking in Pixlr for mobile?